rrodriguezsunol/tennis-matches-service/README.md

 * Create a `Customer` entity.
 * A `purchaseStatus` query param that can be used to retrieve not only a customer's purchased matches but also list the ones that are available for purchase, or the entire set (purchased and non-purchased).
+* Separate the liquibase changeset out of the master file and into a different one.
+Then have master import this changeset file and any future ones.
+This helps keeping the master file small.